PARENT RESOURCES

 Getting Involved

 A major part of the university experience is the opportunity and ability for students, residential or commuter, to take part in organized activities.
-Whether they are involved in a student club/organization, student government, hall council, athletics, service projects, or other programs, there is an unlimited number of opportunities for your student to connect in-class material with their out-of-class experiences.
+Whether they are involved in a student club or organization, student government, athletics, service projects, or other programs, there is an unlimited number of opportunities for your student to connect in-class material with their out-of-class experiences.
 Academics do come first, and so it is important for your student to understand how to manage their time.

 Conversation Starters:

-• I heard that there is always a pre-planned program going on at the Lion’s Den at night, have you checked any of those out?
+- I heard that there is always a pre-planned program happening, have you checked any of those out?

 Rockford University Resources for your Student: